Hilbert's $19^{\text{th}}$ problem revisited: Degenerate Convex Functionals in Higher Dimensions

 In this section we consider degenerate convex functionals in dimension $n \geq 3$.
 Assume as in the previous section that $u$ is a Lipschitz minimizer of (\ref{VarInt}), where $F$ is convex, and away from a compact degeneracy set $K$ the function $F$ is smooth and satisfies $\det D^2F > 0$.

-We first discuss the fact that in any dimension, the sets $\nabla u(B_r)$ localize as $r \rightarrow 0$ to either a point outside the convex hull of $K$, or to the convex hull of $K$ (see \cite{CF}, \cite{M2}).
+We first discuss the fact that in any dimension, the sets $\nabla u(B_r)$ localize as $r \rightarrow 0^+$ to either a point outside the convex hull of $K$, or to the convex hull of $K$ (see \cite{CF}, \cite{M2}).
 In dimension $n \geq 3$, proving this is more subtle than in two dimensions, where the Courant-Lebesgue lemma could be used.
 The starting point is the same: assume that $K$ is contained in a half-space $\{p \cdot e < a\}$, and consider the sub-solution $\eta(\nabla u) = (u_e - a)_+$.
-If the measure of the set of points $x$ such that $\eta(\nabla u(x)) = 0$ is bounded away from zero, then we can apply De Giorgi's proposition (\ref{nDOsc}) to conclude that $\nabla u(B_{1/2})$ is contained in a strictly smaller region than $\nabla u(B_1)$, namely
+If the measure of the set of points $x$ such that $\eta(\nabla u(x)) = 0$ is bounded away from zero, then we can apply Proposition \ref{nDOsc} to conclude that $\nabla u(B_{1/2})$ is contained in a region that is quantitatively smaller than $\nabla u(B_1)$, namely

 The alternative is that $\nabla u$ lies in the half-space $\{p \cdot e \geq a\}$ (away from $K$) in the vast majority of $B_1$, which morally means that the equation is already uniformly elliptic.
 However, this needs to be made precise.